Education policy of the second Trump administration

 Simultaneously, the Trump administration's science policy resulted in the cutting or freezing of large amounts of funding used for research on topics such as climate change, vaccines, LGBTQ topics, and COVID-19.
 The administration's policies against initiatives for diversity, equity, and inclusion (DEI) has resulted in the removal of thousands of online resources as well as the removal of around 400 books from the U.S. Naval Academy library.
 The Trump administration has also targeted many non-citizen activist students and academics for deportation, revoking over 300 student visas as of March 2025 for those that it accuses of promoting antisemitism or of supporting U.S.-designated foreign terrorist organizations such as Hamas.
 Some efforts to deport activists have faced court challenges of their legality.

-In January 2025, Trump signed Executive Order 14191.
-The administration redirected around $500 million to HBCUs and tribal colleges and universities while cutting other programs for minority students.
+The administration opposes public education (Executive Order 14191 and One Big Beautiful Bill Act), has sought to reduce the separation of church and state, scaled back civil rights enforcement for "students with disabilities, students of color and those facing sex discrimination" while prioritizing "allegedly discriminated against white and Jewish students", reduced support for English learners, and promoted historical negationism (Executive Order 14190).